HugoBlox/theme-research-group/content/authors/alexandra-blenkinsop/_index.md

 - Researchers
 ---

-I am a Postdoc working with the HIV Transmission Elimination Team at the Amsterdam Institute of Global Health and Development.
-My research involves using viral sequence data and patient data to characterise HIV transmission and monitor the effectiveness of interventions at city-level.
-My research interests include phylogenetics, mathematical modelling and Bayesian methods.
+I am a Research Associate based in the statistics section at Imperial College London.
+My research uses viral sequence data, clinical and epidemiological patient data to characterise HIV transmission at population-level, which can be used to guide public health interventions.
+I have also been involved in research relating to COVID-19, with a focus on children losing parents and caregivers.
+More broadly, I am interested in studying health inequalities, to inform policy seeking to close these gaps.

-I am also involved in research relating to COVID-19, with a focus on children losing parents and caregivers and disparities across the US.
+I have collaborated with numerous partners including the HIV Transmission Elimination Team (H-TEAM), the Amsterdam Institute of Global Health and Development, the Phylogenetics And Networks for Generalised Epidemics in Africa (PANGEA) HIV consortium, the Botswana-Havard AIDS Institute Partnership and the United States Centers for Disease Control and Prevention (CDC).